observerkei/aimi/README.md

 7. release claims

-Welcome to develop and exchange, reserve the right of final interpretation and copyright, prohibited commercial
+Development and communication are welcome, final interpretation and copyright are reserved, based on the MIT agreement.